Import PostgreSQL

 # sed -e 's/CREATE EXTENSION/-- CREATE EXTENSION/g' -e 's/COMMENT ON EXTENSION/-- COMMENT ON EXTENSION/g' /tmp/pgdump.sql > /tmp/pgdump_mod.sql

-- Clear the existing database
+- Clear the existing database:

 # PGPASSWORD=${CLOUDRON_POSTGRESQL_PASSWORD} psql -h ${CLOUDRON_POSTGRESQL_HOST} -p ${CLOUDRON_POSTGRESQL_PORT} -U ${CLOUDRON_POSTGRESQL_USERNAME} -d ${CLOUDRON_POSTGRESQL_DATABASE} -c "DROP SCHEMA public CASCADE; CREATE SCHEMA public"

-- Finally, import the dump using the
+- Import the dump using the

 # PGPASSWORD=${CLOUDRON_POSTGRESQL_PASSWORD} psql -h ${CLOUDRON_POSTGRESQL_HOST} -p ${CLOUDRON_POSTGRESQL_PORT} -U ${CLOUDRON_POSTGRESQL_USERNAME} -d ${CLOUDRON_POSTGRESQL_DATABASE} --set ON_ERROR_STOP=on --file=/tmp/pgdump_mod.sql